 Michael B. MacDonald, PhD

-cine-ethnomusicologist|associate professor|department of music|MacEwan University| Edmonton,AB, Canada
+department of music|MacEwan University| Edmonton,AB, Canada

-Michael B. MacDonald is an award-winning filmmaker, cine-ethnomusicologist, and associate professor of music in the MacEwan University Faculty of Fine Arts and Communications in Edmonton, Alberta, Canada.
+Michael B. MacDonald is an award-winning filmmaker, cine-ethnomusicologist, and professor of music in the MacEwan University Faculty of Fine Arts and Communications in Edmonton, Alberta, Canada.

 CineWorlding